sandilyanchinnappan/world-layoffs-data-cleaning/README.md

 ## 📌 Project Overview
 Data cleaning is a critical first step in the data analytics lifecycle.
 Raw, unrefined datasets often contain duplicate records, inconsistent formatting, structural anomalies, and missing values that can lead to skewed analyses and flawed business decisions.

-This project demonstrates a comprehensive end-to-end data cleaning workflow using **MySQL Workbench** on a real-world dataset covering global technological and corporate layoffs.
-The goal is to transform messy, unorganized raw data into a reliable, standardized, and production-ready staging environment suitable for exploratory data analysis (EDA) and reporting.
+This project demonstrates a comprehensive end-to-end data cleaning workflow using **MySQL Workbench** on a real-world dataset covering global technology and corporate layoffs.
+The goal is to transform messy, unorganized raw data into a reliable, standardized, production-ready staging table suitable for exploratory data analysis (EDA) and reporting.

 ---

 ## 🏗️ Architecture & Data Staging Strategy

-A primary rule of data engineering and database administration is **never modify raw data directly**.
-To preserve data lineage and maintain rollback capabilities, a multi-tier staging pipeline was implemented:
+A primary rule of data engineering is **never modify raw data directly**.
+To preserve data lineage and maintain rollback capability, a multi-tier staging pipeline was implemented:

-1. **`layoffs` (Raw Table):** Unmodified raw source data directly imported from the source CSV.
+1. **`layoffs` (Raw Table):** Unmodified raw source data.
-2. **`layoffs_staging` (First Staging Tier):** An exact structural copy of the raw table used to begin structural transformations.
+2. **`layoffs_staging` (First Staging Tier):** An exact structural copy of the raw table, created to begin transformations safely.
-3. **`layoffs_staging2` (Second Staging Tier):** An enhanced schema featuring helper metrics (such as window function outputs) to enable row-level operations (e.g., duplicate deletion) before finalized schema alterations.
+3. **`layoffs_staging2` (Second Staging Tier):** An enhanced schema with a helper `row_num` column (from a window function) to enable duplicate row deletion, later dropped once cleaning is complete.

 ---